inigo-selwood/pimlico/README.md

 ---

-### Inlining
+### Silencing

-To promote the use of rules for clarity, they can be inlined.
+Terms can be silenced to stop them appearing in the parser's output.

 Consider the following extension of a previous example: